-Scheduled the week before Create, Jump Start is an enhanced week-long orientation for students who are new to the Okanagan—whether you’re from Ottawa or Oslo—and provides an opportunity to get to know your campus and community before the academic term begins.
-Jump Start features a number of on- and off- campus academic, social, and cultural activities throughout the week to help you prepare for life at UBCO.
+Whether you are an international or domestic student, Jump Start will provide you an opportunity to get to know your UBCO community before the academic term begins.
+Jump Start features a number of academic, social, and cultural activities throughout the week to help you prepare for life at UBCO.

 Sending your student to university is a major event.
 As a parent, guardian, or family member, you should know that UBC’s Okanagan campus has systems and resources in place to promote your student’s academic and social development and ensure their health and safety.